-Born in Winnipeg, Manitoba in 1940, she moved with her parents to Southern Ontario, completing elementary school in Baltimore and high-school in Cobourg.
-Dreaming of a career in the performing arts, she had been taking dance, voice and acting lessons and performing on-stage during her school years.
-This led in 1959 to Radio and TV Arts at Ryerson Institute in Toronto.
-Disappointed with the lack of a performance focus in this program, she left after one year, married and entered elementary school teacher training at the Toronto Teachers College where she graduated in 1961.
+Born in Winnipeg, Manitoba in 1940, Hutsell-Manning moved with her parents to Southern Ontario, completing high-school in Cobourg.
+Dreaming of a performing arts career, she studied dance, voice, acting and performed on-stage during her school years.
+In 1959, she began a Radio and TV Arts course at Ryerson Institute in Toronto.
+Disappointed by the lack of performance focus, she left the program, married and attended Toronto Teachers College, graduating in 1961.

-After graduation, Linda moved across Canada and back with her husband, James, who was installing computers (the size of two dozen refrigerators strapped together) on the Norad Pine Tree Radar Line.
-They trekked from Senneterre, Quebec to Kamloops, British Columbia and back to Morin Heights, Quebec.
-During this period, in order to obtain her Ontario Permanent Teacher's Certificate, she spent two years teaching at S.S.#2 Hamilton Township, a one room one stove cold water tap elementary school west of Cobourg.
+After graduation, Hutsell-Manning moved to military radar sites across Canada with her husband, James, who was installing computers (the size of two dozen refrigerators strapped together) on the Norad Pine Tree Defence Line.
+From 1963 to 1965, she taught eight grades at S.S.#2 Hamilton Township, a one room, one stove, cold water tap elementary school west of Cobourg.

-Her husband's subsequent career changes moved them in 1968 to Guelph, Ontario.
-Here, with three young children, she began courses toward a B.A. in English.
-During her Canadian Literature courses at the University, her professors, Doug Daymond and Leslie Monkman, encouraged her to pursue a writing career.
-After graduating in 1975, with continuing encouragement from her husband and children, she began writing full-time.
+Her husband's subsequent career changes eventually moved them in 1968 to Guelph, Ontario.
+Here, with three young children and intending to return teaching, she began courses at the University of Guelph.
+Two of her Canadian Literature professors, Doug Daymond and Leslie Monkman, strongly encouraged her to pursue a writing career and, after graduating in 1975, with continuing support from her husband and children, she began writing full-time.

-Relocating from Guelph to an old farm house outside Cobourg, Linda worked on short fiction and poetry while publishing a book review column in the local paper and articles in various Canadian magazines.
+Relocating from Guelph to an old farm house outside Cobourg, she worked on short fiction and poetry while publishing a book review column in The Cobourg Sentinel Star as well as articles in various Canadian magazines.
 A twist of imagination gave her intriguing lines that became her first children's book, a story in verse, Wondrous Tales of Wicked Winston, Annick Press, 1981.

 Five scripts for TVO's Polka Dot Door followed (1981-1993).
-During this same period, appalled at the lack of suitable plays for elementary school production, she created three juvenile musicals: Freddykid and Seagull Sam, 1982, Merch the Invisible Wizard, 1983 and The Great Zanderthon Takeover, 1984, all published by Playwrights Canada.
+During this period, appalled by the lack of suitable plays for elementary school productions, she created three juvenile musicals: Freddykid and Seagull Sam, 1982, Merch the Invisible Wizard, 1983 and The Great Zanderthon Takeover, 1984; all produced at Kawartha Summer Festival and published by Playwrights Canada.

-Next came two picture books, Animal Hours, Oxford University Press 1990 and Dinosaur Days, Stoddart 1993.
+Two picture books followed: Animal Hours, Oxford University Press 1990 and Dinosaur Days, Stoddart 1993.

-In 1998 & 1999, she travelled to Europe, visiting Coburg, Germany in 1998 & 1999, and Luxembourg in 1999, to read and promote her work, as well as researching locations for her future juvenile time-travel novel series.
+In 1998 & 1999, she travelled to Coburg, Germany and Luxembourg to read and promote her work, as well as research locations for her future juvenile time-travel novel series.

 In 2000, her juvenile play, Marcie Saves the Circus won the Maxim Mazumdar New Play Competition, Alleyway Theatre, Buffalo, NY.

-Her two educational children's books Otto Discovers FM, 2006 and Otto Hears Everything, 2005 were written in English for Opticon Denmark.
-The English editions have since been translated into 10 other languages.
+Her two educational children's books Otto Discovers FM, 2006 and Otto Hears Everything, 2005 were written in English for Opticon Denmark, and have been translated into ten languages.

-After several new juvenile novel mss. were rejected, she returned to the adult literary scene, publishing poetry and short fiction in literary magazines and anthologies including Quarry, lichen, Litwit, Prairie Journal of Canadian Literature, and Great Canadian Murder and Mystery Stories.
-Her adult play Going it Alone, was published by Nuage in Plays by Women for Solo Performers.
+As well as her ongoing juvenile publications, Hutsell-Manning continued to have poetry and short fiction published in literary magazines and anthologies including Quarry, lichen, Litwit, Prairie Journal of Canadian Literature, and Great Canadian Murder and Mystery Stories.
+A monologue from her play Going it Alone, was published by Nuage Editions in Plays by Women for Solo Performers.

-Her novella Heads I Win was short-listed in Quattro Books 2014 Novella Competition.
+A novella, Heads I Win, Tails You Lose, was short-listed in Quattro Books 2014 Novella Competition.

 For details of Linda's entire career, clicking CV will take you to Linda's comprehensive CURRICULUM VITAE